monarchstudioagency/nodejs-api-starter/README.md

 ## Configuration

-Before running your app, edit the `config.json` file in `./core/config` with your app description.
+Before running your app, create a `.env` file and copy data from `.env.example`.
 You can also edit the `ecosystem.config.js` file for production mode.

 ## Installation